carlop13/java-scholar-automation/README.md

 *   **Efficiency:** Frees up staff (like Sandra) to focus on data analysis rather than data entry.

 ---
-*This repository contains all code, documentation, and deliverables for the "Server and Database Commands" challenge.*
+*This repository contains all code, documentation, and deliverables for the "Server and Database Commands" challenge. in the file "API_Technical_Report.md"*